Formula to Calculate Marginal Revenue

 Let’s see an example and understand the same.

 A chocolate seller prepares homemade chocolates and sell, he sells 30 packets per day.
 The total price of chocolate includes the cost of chocolate raw material, preparation cost, packing cost, etc. Seller decides to sell the same at a price of $10 for one packet of chocolate.

 Now, one day my mistake he made 35 packets and sell them at $10 each.
 And that day he earns $350 and generally he sells, 30 packets and he earns $300 from it.
 Today, he sold an additional 5 packets through this he had marginal revenue of $30 i.e. ($10 * 5) that will be $50.

 Calculation of Marginal Revenue (Step by Step)

-Calculation of Marginal revenue formula is done by dividing the change in total revenue by the change in quantity sold.
+The marginal revenue formula is calculated by dividing the change in total revenue by the change in quantity sold.

 Step 1: First we need to calculate the change in revenue.
 To calculate a change in revenue is a difference in total revenue and revenue figure before the additional unit was sold.

 Change in Total Revenue = Total Revenue – Revenue figure before the additional unit was sold

 Step 2: Then we will calculate the change in quantity.
 Change in Quantity is the total additional quantity.
 Marginal revenue is used to measure the changes in producing one additional unit.

 Change in Quantity Sold = Total quantity sold – Quantity figure before the additional unit

 So, change in quantity is the total quantity sold subtracted by normal quantity or quantity figure before the additional unit.

 Also, note the relationship between marginal revenue (MR) with marginal cost (MC)